Eugène Minkowski: Career

 In 1927 he published "La Schizophrénie" on schizophrenia, followed in 1933, by "Le Temps vécu. Études phénoménologique et psychopathologiques" – "Lived Time.
 Phenomenological and Psychopathological Studies".
 In this, his only book so far translated into English, Minkowski sought to use phenomenology as an approach to psychopathology.
 He proposed that the pathology of patients should always be interpreted in light of their subjective experience of time.
 Unable initially to find a publisher he funded a thousand copies himself.
 It was eventually published by J.L.L. d'Artrey to whom Minkowski dedicated the new edition of the work.

 Minkowski was in the Resistance during World War II and directed the work of a charity to protect children from the Shoah that saved thousands of Jewish children.
 In 1946 he gave one of the first Basel lectures on psychological suffering during Nazi persecution and went on to testify as an expert witness in numerous subsequent lawsuits.
 He was the author of some 250 clinical papers and publications.
-Eugène Minkowski died in 1972.
+Minkowski died in 1972.
 His funeral was attended by a large crowd, including his psychiatrist friend and collaborator, Henri Ey.

 Philosophy and psychopathology

 Philosophically, Minkowski was influenced by Bergson and the phenomenologist Max Scheler, who had developed separate accounts of Time, (see Bergson's 1889 work Time and Free Will and his analyses of the irrational nature of time).
 Following Bergson's account of élan vital, Minkowski developed what he named as vital energy, an account of the essence of time.
 He was also attracted by the practice of the Swiss psychiatrist, Eugen Bleuler and attempted to synthesize ideas from psychiatry with philosophy, taking an approach similar to Karl Jaspers.
 He introduced phenomenology as part of his investigations into psychopathology.
 He sought thereby to explain the experience of patients who appeared to suffer from distortions of time and/or space.
 Minkowski's first research into the psychopathology of schizophrenia was inspired by Bergson and appeared in his 1927 work La Schizophrénie, which he thought was "due to a deficiency of intuition, a sense of time and to a progressive hypertrophy of the grasp of spatial factors".

-Based on his dissertation, he considered that schizophrenic patients display a "loss of vital contact with reality" unlike others who experienced life as a "lived synchronism" or what he called "syntony", a notion borrowed from Ernst Kretschmer.
+Based on his dissertation, Minkowski considered that schizophrenic patients display a "loss of vital contact with reality" unlike others who experienced life as a "lived synchronism" or what he called "syntony", a notion borrowed from Ernst Kretschmer.
 According to R.D.
 Laing, Minkowski made "the first serious attempt in psychiatry to reconstruct the other person's lived experience" and was "the first figure in psychiatry to bring the nature of phenomenological investigations clearly into view".
 He is quoted on the first page of Laing's classic The Divided Self:

 "Je donne une œuvre subjective ici, œuvre cependant qui tend de toutes ses forces vers l'objectivité."
 I offer you a subjective work, but a work which nevertheless struggles with all its might towards objectivity.

-He was awarded honorary doctorates by the University of Zurich in 1955 and the University of Warsaw in 1965.
+Minkowski was awarded honorary doctorates by the University of Zurich in 1955 and the University of Warsaw in 1965.